ThePorgs/Exegol-docs/source/getting-started/installation.rst

 ~~~~~~~

 Installing Exegol on Windows systems is very to similar to the Linux/macOS install.
 There is however and additional requirements: WSL2 (`how to <https://learn.microsoft.com/en-us/windows/wsl/install>`_).

+For "GUI applications" support to work (i.e. X11 display sharing), Windows 11 is needed, and at least one WSL distribution must be installed as well (e.g. Debian).

 1. Wrapper installation
 ````````````````````